-As narrative reviews rely heavily on the author's interpretation and subjective judgment, the selection of studies, data extraction, and synthesis of findings is influenced by the author's biases, preferences, or preconceived notions.
-Also, unlike systematic reviews or metaanalyses, this type of study does not follow a predefined protocol or rigorous methodology for study selection, or data extraction.
+As narrative reviews rely heavily on the author's interpretation and subjective judgment, the selection of studies, data extraction, and synthesis of findings are influenced by the author's biases, preferences, or preconceived notions.
+Also, unlike systematic reviews or meta-analyses, this type of study does not follow a predefined protocol or rigorous methodology for study selection or data extraction.
 Narrative reviews often lack a standardized quality assessment of included studies and may be more susceptible to publication bias, as they often rely on published studies.
-Also, as a limitation it could be pointed out that neuroimaging in PTSD could be described in very specific ways, however in narrative review we tried to provide a broad overview of a topic, which can result in a lack of depth and detail compared to more focused or specialized reviews.
+Another potential limitation is that whereas neuroimaging in PTSD can be described in very specific ways, in this narrative review we tried to provide a broad overview of the topic, which might have resulted in a lack of depth and detail compared to more focused or specialized reviews.
 However, despite these limitations, this narrative review about neuroimaging in PTSD is useful for generating hypotheses as well as summarizing existing knowledge.

-7. Conclusions
+Conclusions

-In conclusion, neuroimaging emerges as an indispensable tool for diagnosing and correlating posttraumatic stress disorder (PTSD) symptoms with discernible alterations in specific brain regions.
-Noteworthy focus has been placed on critical areas such as the hippocampus, amygdala, insula, anterior cingulate cortex, and prefrontal cortex, while also considering interconnected brain networks including the central executive network, salience network, and resting state network.
-However, interpretations stemming from conducted research exhibit some inconsistency, highlighting the imperative for further exploration.
+Neuroimaging emerges as an indispensable tool for diagnosing and correlating PTSD symptoms with discernible alterations in specific brain regions.
+There has been a notable focus on critical areas such as the hippocampus, amygdala, insula, anterior cingulate cortex, and prefrontal cortex, while also considering interconnected brain networks including the central executive network, salience network, and resting state network.
+However, interpretations stemming from the conducted research exhibit some inconsistency, highlighting the need for further exploration.

 The observed reduction in hippocampal volume may signify a potential predisposing factor for PTSD onset or a consequence of trauma exposure, although the simultaneous existence of both scenarios cannot be definitively excluded.
-Alterations in amygdala structure suggest a multifaceted interplay during PTSD symptom manifestation, involving heightened amygdalar activity and increased functional connectivity within the salience network.
+Alterations in amygdala structure suggest a complex interplay of factors during PTSD symptom manifestation, involving heightened amygdalar activity and increased functional connectivity within the salience network.
 The reduced activity in the prefrontal cortex may indicate heightened sensitivity to stimuli, a disruptive symptom characteristic of individuals with PTSD.

 Moreover, the inconclusive nature of current findings serves as a catalyst for additional research aimed at refining our comprehension of the intricate neurobiological mechanisms underpinning PTSD.
-Despite existing limitations, neuroimaging studies show promise in predicting responses to PTSD treatment, particularly with cognitive behavioral therapy.
+Despite the existing limitations, neuroimaging studies show promise in predicting responses to PTSD treatment, particularly with cognitive behavioral therapy.
 Future endeavors should strive to address prevailing gaps, bolster methodological rigor, and contribute to the establishment of more robust conclusions in the domain of neuroimaging and PTSD research.